manofgod747/Philosophy/README.md

 Body experiences

-Only thinking is boring
+Only though is boring

-Only experiencing is death
+Only experience is death

-Thinking wants to experience
+Thought wants the experience

-Experience wants to be though of
+Experience cannot be without mind

-A thing and a non thing in co-dependency

-## The physical
+## Physicalism

-Some believe that mind is something that appears in brains
+Some believe that mind is caused by the brain

-Brains are physical

-The physical is experienced
+The logic is impossible

-Brain are experienced

-The brain is like a mirror of a larger mind
+The brain is an biological electronic machine

-The brain only accounts for the intelligence of the body and the interface to mind
+Mechanical processes determine its function

+It cannot be said, experience is a machine

+Therefore, mind is not a machine

 ## The Relationship Between Mind and Body